Sean Hubbard, PhD

 Curriculum Integration Co-Investigator

-Dr. Hodge is an Associate Professor with the University of North Texas Health Science Center System College of Pharmacy in Fort Worth and practices as an Infectious Diseases Clinical Specialist Pharmacist at the University of Texas Southwestern Medical Center in Dallas.
-She collaborates with Dr. Allison on the TAKE on HIV project, bringing curricular and implementation science expertise.
+Dr. Hodge is an Associate Professor with UNT Health Fort Worth System College of Pharmacy in Fort Worth and practices as an Infectious Diseases Clinical Specialist Pharmacist at the University of Texas Southwestern Medical Center in Dallas.
+She contributes curricular and implementation science expertise to the TAKE on HIV project.
 Dr. Hodge’s passion for inter-professional practice aligns well with her role in curricular implementation to improve HIV education across healthcare professional curricula.
 Additionally, she is board certified in infectious diseases as well as pharmacotherapy.
 Her current practice interests include multi-drug resistant infections, infections in immunocompromised hosts, fungal infections, public health, and scholarship of teaching and learning.
 Her research is organized into Specific, Targeted, and Optimized Management of Pathogens using the research pillars of Outcomes, Utilization, and Therapeutics (STOMP OUT ID).
-Dr. Hodge’s life goal is to make her job obsolete indicating that humans won the war on infections thanks to key changes in patient care, practice patterns, and public messaging.
+Dr. Hodge’s life goal is to make her job obsolete, indicating that humans won the war on infections thanks to key changes in patient care, practice patterns, and public messaging.

 Ruth Serrano Pinilla, MD